TypeStrong/typedoc/.github/ISSUE_TEMPLATE/question.md

 ---
 name: Question
-about: Ask a quesiton about TypeDoc
+about: Ask a question about TypeDoc
 labels: question
 ---